dcjh/1015_Mini_Project/README.md

 ## Conclusion

-The most accurate machine learning model for predictions was [mention the model here].
+The most accurate machine learning model for predictions was the Random Forest Regression.